dalgwen/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 Be encourage to read the examples at the end to get a general idea of what can be done.

+## Web UI

+The addon includes a small UI that allows you configure and test your action templates.

 ## Action Template Target:

 This interpreter allows two ways to target items:

-* You can link an action to a specific item by adding the custom metadata namespace 'actiontemplatehli' to it.
+* You can link an action to a specific item by adding the custom metadata namespace 'actiontemplatehli' to it using the main UI.
-* You can link an action to all items of a type by providing the file '<OPENHAB_USERDATA>/actiontemplatehli/type_actions/<ITEM_TYPE_NAME>.json' (here you can restrict each action by item tags).
+* You can link an action to a subset of items by using included UI.
+Those actions should contain the $itemLabel placeholder which will be matched against all the compatible items labels.

 Two important notes: